 If required, your child may access the services of:

-If the school believes your child would benefit from these services, the school will contact you and ask for your approval for the direct involvement of student services staff with your child.
+If the school believes your child would benefit from these services, the school will contact you and ask for your approval for the direct involvement of learning diversity staff with your child.
 You may contact your child’s school for more information.

 Specialised therapy in schools

 Our schools work in collaboration with specialised organisations in developing learning programs for students with special needs and these are tailored to meet the requirements of the individual student.